 Who do I contact if I have further questions or if I need more information?

-Please contact Dr. Meg Gregory, Associate Director for Faculty Programs, at email@example.com if you have questions or would like further information about the program.
+Please contact Dr. Rick Moore, Assistant Director for Assessment and Evaluation, at email@example.com if you have questions or would like further information about the program.